sms2000/GPSToggler/README.md

 GPSToggler
 ==========

-GPS toggle widget for Android rooted devices
+GPS toggle widget for Android rooted devices.
+It wrks well even for those ROMs and kernels, other software failed.
+It requires the 'su' privilegies only during the very first run (reboot is still required).

 Versions: